Cima Tosa: Climbing history

 The first men to undertake the ascent were Giuseppe Loss, a botanist and alpinism pioneer from Primiero, together with six companions.
 On July 18, 1865 they departed from San Lorenzo in Banale, advanced through Val d'Ambiez and having passed over the Forcolotta di Noghera approached the mountain over the vedretta d'Ambiez through the south-east slope along the trajectory that constitutes what is now known as the 'Via Normale'.
 Cima Tosa turned out to be accessible only by climbing through a 25-metre drop vertical rock face.
 They decided to climb through a wet chimney, 'il camino della Tosa' (UIAA: II), though one of the companions thought it better to stay behind.
-Finally they reached the top, and by doing so, they preceded an undertaking of the founder of the Alpine Club (UK), John Ball, by just four days.
+Finally, they reached the top, and by doing so, they preceded an undertaking of the founder of the Alpine Club (UK), John Ball, by just four days.
 John Ball's account of his ascent in the 'Alpine Journal' brought the mountain into the alpinists' limelight.
 Loss' and Ball's itinerary would remain the only way for a number of years, while several attempts were made to reach the three consecutive summits of Crozzon di Brenta passing over the ridge between the two mountains.

 A new itinerary to the summit of Cima Tosa from the south was found in 1886 by A. Migotti (Via Migotti, I/II).
 The local guides, notably the Nicolussi brothers from Molveno and Antonio Dallagiacomo from Madonna di Campiglio, accompanied most of the early explorers and daring wealthy tourists to the summit of this mountain and beyond to the summits of Crozzon.
 The guide Enrico Giordano from Molveno accompanied the Italian novelist and poet Antonio Fogazzaro to the summit of Cima Tosa in 1890.
 Fogazzaro expressed his impressions on the mountain in the poem "Il Pianto della Tosa".
 Carlo Garbari and Nino Pooli traced a new route through the eastern rock face in 1890 (200m: II).

 In 1911, Giovanni Battista 'Tita' Piaz (il diavolo delle Dolomiti) and Michelson climbed through the majestic north-east face for the first time.
 Daredevil Piaz initially considered his 'Via Piaz' (IV+/V) itinerary too risky to be attempted again.
 But it would be repeated by Virgilio Neri, the same man that solo-climbed in 1929 the 'Canalone della Tosa', the glaciered couloir that descends almost vertical from the top of Cima Tosa through the north face (the classic ice-climb of the Dolomites).
 Neri repeated the Via Piaz in 1930 together with Mario Agostini.

-During the next decades another number of classical climbing routes was opened:
+During the next decades, further classical climbing routes were opened: